CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 ### What to consider when choosing a software?

 There is no single software perfect for every task and taste.
 The right software depends as much on the task to be worked on, as on the taste and skillset of the user.
+The following list sunmmarizes things that need to be considered when choosing a software.

-* Functionality
+* Functionality: Does the software provide the tools you need to reach your goal?
-* Interaction type:
+* Interaction type: How do you want to interact with the software?
     * Graphical User Interface (GUI)
     * Command Line Interface (CLI)
     * Scripting
 * Technical aspects:
-    * Reproducibility
+    * Reproducibility: Doe the tool provide the possibility to record work steps?
-    * Supported operating systems
+    * Supported operating systems: Can the tool be installed to the operating system available to you?
-    * Automation possibility
+    * Automation possibility: Can the tool execution be automatized for big data processing, if needed?
-    * Combination possibility
+    * Combination possibility: Can you combine the tool with other tools?
-    * Computational efficiency
+    * Computational efficiency: Does the tool make good use of the available computational resources (especially GPUs)?
     * Support for parallel computing or batch processing
 * Open source vs proprietary
     * Proprietary tools need licenses which may be expensive and/or limiting the use of the tool